OmniCloudOrg/OmniCloudOrg.github.io/public/docs/cpi-container-spec.md

 Transform your container runtime into a standardized powerhouse with the Cloud Platform Interface specification.
 This comprehensive guide walks you through implementing a CPI for your container runtime while maintaining strict compliance with established patterns.

-## 🎯 What is an OmniForge Container CPI?
+## 🎯 What is an OmniCloud Container CPI?

 The Cloud Platform Interface specification is a standardized way to integrate container runtimes into cloud platforms.
 It consists of four core components:
 - Identifier fields